-The course of fire is 50 rounds for score, plus sighter shots fired only before the match begins (generally limited to 5 rounds, but we will allow more if you need them).
-The stages are: 10 rounds in 10 minutes standing, 10 rounds rapid fire sitting, (fired in 60 seconds with a mandatory reload), 10 rounds rapid fire prone, (fired in 70 seconds with a mandatory reload), and 20 rounds in 20 minutes prone.
+Civilian Marksmanship Program matches are fired from 3 positions: standing, sitting, and prone, and are open to any military rifle, or their civilian equivalent, equipped with iron sights.
+That includes any rifle issued to any military in the world.
+We shoot club matches for fun, so we don’t enforce the rifle limitations.
+If shooters bring a scoped rifle or non-military rifle, we don’t worry about it as long as they follow the safety rules.
+The course of fire is 80 rounds for score, plus sighter shots fired only before the match begins (generally limited to 5 rounds, but we will allow more if you need them).
+The stages are: 20 rounds in 20 minutes standing, 20 rounds rapid fire sitting, (two groups of 10 rounds fired in 60 seconds with a mandatory reload), 20 rounds rapid fire prone, (two groups of 10 rounds fire in 70 seconds with a mandatory reload), and 20 rounds in 20 minutes prone.
 In a full yardage match the standing and sitting stages would be fired at 200 yards, the rapid prone stage would be fired at 300 yards, and the slow prone stage would be fired at 600 yards.
 Since we only have 200 yards available, we shoot all stages at 200 yards, with the prone stages fired on reduced size targets to simulate the longer yardages.

 Price: $15 for club matches & $30 for registered matches

 Benchrest, as the name implies, is a competition fired from the bench.
 We shoot club matches in the winter months from a single yardage (alternating between 100 and 200 yards monthly), and in the summer months we shoot registered matches at both yardages.
 Generally any rifle capable of good accuracy is eligible to compete in either the varmint for score class or the hunter bench class.
-There are also several matches throughout the year for factory hunting rifles and others, check the schedule.
 Scopes are allowed, and bipods, sandbags, or other benchrest gear are also allowed.
 At each yardage, 25 rounds are fired for score, with unlimited sighter shots allowed before and during the match.

 NRA HIGHPOWER SPORTING RIFLE